wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 Thus, the Framework provides a <strong>consistent and comprehensive</strong> set of questions and <strong>best practices</strong> to build and evaluate cloud shared public usage.

-## Radar Chart of Progress
+## Your Radar Chart of Progress

-I (manually) created a Radar Chart as an <a target="_blank" href="https://github.com/wilsonmar/wilsonmar.github.io/blob/master/docs/aws-well-architected-radar.xlsx?raw=true">Excel file</a> to visualize opinions around progress toward each pillar:
+To visualize opinions around progress toward each pillar over time, I (manually) created this sample Radar Chart within an <a target="_blank" href="https://github.com/wilsonmar/wilsonmar.github.io/blob/master/docs/aws-well-architected-radar.xlsx?raw=true">Excel file</a>:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/138869245-94036799-74c2-421e-95a6-053b9ffa19ce.png"><img width="796" alt="aws-well-architected-radar-1592x668.png" src="https://user-images.githubusercontent.com/300046/138869245-94036799-74c2-421e-95a6-053b9ffa19ce.png"></a>

+The achievement at each point in time (milestones) is based on whether implementation of <strong>design principles</strong> defined for each pillar.

-The gap between "Now" and "Next" consists of a backlog of activities to reach higher maturity.
+The gap between "Now" and "Next" consists of a backlog of activities to reach higher maturity:

    * Build and deploy faster
    * Lower or mitigate risks
    * Make informed decisions